Congenital antithrombin III deficiency is a genetic disorder that causes the blood to clot more than normal.

 The abnormal gene leads to a low level of the antithrombin III protein.
 This low level of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.

-People with this condition will often have a blood clot at a young age.
+People with this condition will often have blood clots at a young age.
 They are also likely to have family members who have had a blood clotting problem.

 People will usually have symptoms of a blood clot.
 Blood clots in the arms or legs usually cause swelling, redness, and pain.
 When a blood clot breaks off from where it formed and travels to another part of the body, it is called a thromboembolism.
 Symptoms depend on where the blood clot travels to.
 A common place is the lung, where the clot can cause a cough, shortness of breath, pain while taking deep breaths, chest pain, and even death.
 Blood clots that travel to the brain can cause a stroke.

-A blood clot is treated with blood thinning medicines (also called anticoagulants).
+A blood clot is treated with blood-thinning medicines (also called anticoagulants).
 How long you need to take these drugs depends on how serious the blood clot was and other factors.
-Discuss this with your health care provider.
+Discuss this with your provider.

 Most people have a good outcome if they stay on anticoagulant medicines.

 Blood clots can cause death.
 Blood clots in the lungs are very dangerous.